-Credits: 1.00 - 3.00 credits.
+1.00-3.00 credits.
 Core Course.
 Weekend seminar courses are offered on contemporary topics of interest with an interdisciplinary focus in one or three-credit options.
-In the three-credit option, the learner will extend the classroom learning to produce a significant research project by the end of the course.
+In the three-credit option, the learner will extend the classroom learning to produce a significant research project by the end of the Course.
 This course is repeatable for credit.
-Prerequisites & Notes: EN 1000 Writing and Language and nine college credits
+Prerequisite(s): EN 1000 Writing and Language and nine college credits.